Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Expressed in the short form with lvwItem.ListSubItems.Add()

-To the Key value of each column, I have added the For...Next Loop's control variable's current running value + some value to make it unique on all columns.
-The Key parameter value can be omitted, but it is a good idea to get used to it.
+For the Key value of each column, I have appended the current loop counter value plus an offset to ensure uniqueness across all columns.
+Although the Key parameter can be omitted, it is good practice to use it.

-These steps are repeated nine more times to load all ten sample records into the ListView Control.
+These steps repeat nine more times, ultimately creating ten sample records in the ListView control.

-In the next session of our tutorial, we will learn how to search and find value from the list view control and how to rearrange the Columns as we do in Datasheet View.
+In the next part of this tutorial, we will explore how to search and locate specific values within the ListView control, as well as how to rearrange columns—just like we do in Datasheet View.

 1. Microsoft TreeView Control Tutorial